juliet-karpah/Multi-Agent-Code-Evaluator/README.md

 ### Scaling the sandbox

-#### V1: The Current Setup:
+#### V1: The Current Setup

 - single-process evaluator
 - local execution
 - synchronous evaluations
 - Good for 10-20 questions and 3 models

-cost =

 `CLI -> Prompt Models -> Docker Sandbox -> Persist Results`

 #### V2: Pararell execution

-To increase speed, I use ThreadPoolExecutor to start 2-4 containers instead of one.
+ThreadPoolExecutor to start 2-4 containers instead of one.

 #### V3: Not currently applicable
 This would become applicable if testing models with 1000 coding algorithms at once.